harmonydata/hackathon/accessibility-evaluation.md

 #### 3.4 Navigable
 Navigation: Ensure navigation order is logical and consistent; include skip links.
 Ensure all pages have descriptive titles and every link text is descriptive and meaningful.
 - Compliance: Fail
-- Severity: Medium
+- Severity: High
 - Comment: No skip links present.
 It will be difficult for a user who relies on keyboard operations to navigate the results page especially when a lot of items are present and/or a lot of scrolling is required.
 There is also a lack of page titles to describe each section.

 ### Understandable
 #### 4.1 Readable
 Ensure the language of the page is declared in the HTML and content that is readable and understandable for the intended audience.
-- Compliance: Fail
+- Compliance: Pass
-- Severity: Medium
-- Comment:
 #### 4.2 Predictable
 Ensure navigation and interactive elements are consistent throughout the site.
 Also ensure changes in context, e.g. opening in new window, are precitable and notified to the user.
 - Compliance: Fail